excalith/git-cheats/.github/CONTRIBUTING.md

-# Contributing To Interactive Git Cheatsheet
+# Contributing To Git Cheats

 :octocat: Thanks for taking the time to contribute!